Dexmethylphenidate (Oral route)

 Uses of This Medicine:

-Dexmethylphenidate increases attention and decreases restlessness in children and adults who are hyperactive, cannot concentrate for very long, or are easily distracted and impulsive.
-This medicine is used as part of a total treatment program that also includes social, educational, and psychological treatment.
+Dexmethylphenidate increases attention and decreases restlessness in patients who are hyperactive, cannot concentrate, or are easily distracted.
+It is used as part of a total treatment program that also includes social, educational, and psychological therapy.

 Before Using This Medicine: